zlogic/mendix-docs/content/en/docs/private-platform/reference/admin/_index.md

 ---
-title: "Private Mendix Platform Administration Guide"
+title: "Private Mendix Platform Functionalities - Administrators"
+linktitle: "Administrators"
-url: /private-mendix-platform/administration/
+url: /private-mendix-platform/reference-guide/admin/
-description: "Documents the business-as-usual administrator tasks for the Private Mendix Platform."
+description: "Provides details on the features and functionality of the Private Mendix Platform that are available to administrators."
-weight: 40
+weight: 10
-aliases:
-    - /private-mendix-platform-administration/
 ---

 ## Introduction

-As a user with Administrator access rights, you can perform the business-as-usual administrator tasks such as app management and user management.
-You can also manage Marketplace-related settings for your company.
+This section of the Private Mendix Platform Reference Guide provides information about the menus and functionalities of the Private Mendix Platform that are available to administrator users.

+## Apps

+...

-## App Management
+### App Management

 On the **App Management** page, administrators can manage their apps.